-NEVER give a payment voucher to anyone claiming to remove a virus from your computer or to remove “Ransom-ware” which has locked access to your phone, as the Malware encrypts data on your computer or phone and then the criminals ask for a “ransom” to be paid via various payment methods (sometime using paysafecard vouchers) before they will remove the “Ransom-ware” encryption or virus.
+NEVER give a payment product to anyone claiming to remove a virus from your computer or to remove “Ransom-ware” which has locked access to your phone, as the Malware encrypts data on your computer or phone and then the criminals ask for a “ransom” to be paid via various payment methods (sometime using paysafecard) before they will remove the “Ransom-ware” encryption or virus.

-This is a reminder NOT to give payment vouchers like paysafecard or Neosurf to these criminals, as you will lose your money and they will not properly remove the encryption or virus anyways.
+This is a reminder NOT to give payment product like paysafecard or Neosurf to these criminals, as you will lose your money and they will not properly remove the encryption or virus anyways.

 If you are a victim of this you can: